I made a rookie mistake and I am ashamed of myself.

 About Mama’s Chicken Kitchen and J.O.E. & Pop’s Sub Shoppe

-Speaking of location, Mama’s Chicken Kitchen and J.O.E. & Pop’s Sub Shoppe are conveniently located close to the main strip in Downtown Gatlinburg yet away from the busy crowds near the Arts and Crafts loop.
+Speaking of location, Mama’s Chicken Kitchen and J.O.E. & Pop’s Sub Shoppe in the Smokies are conveniently located close to the main strip in Downtown Gatlinburg yet away from the busy crowds near the Arts and Crafts loop.
 It is unfortunately not very walkable.

 The food at Mama’s Chicken Kitchen

-Each meal comes with two small sides and a biscuit.
+Each meal comes with two small homemade sides and a biscuit.

-I ordered the chicken and dumplins and my husband ordered the chicken tenders.
+I ordered the chicken and dumplings and my husband ordered the chicken tenders.
 We selected creamed corn and mac and cheese for our sides.

 Both orders came with giant southern-style buttermilk biscuits.

-The chicken and dumplins are probably the best I’ve had in Gatlinburg.
-You would think good chicken and dumplins in this part of town are common.
+The chicken and dumplings are probably the best I’ve had in Gatlinburg.
+You would think good chicken and dumplings in this part of town are common.
 But my friends, there are unfortunately a lot of imposters around these parts.
-REAL southern style chicken and dumplins are hard to find.
+REAL southern style chicken and dumplings are hard to find.
 This particular dish tasted homemade with large chunky pieces of quality chicken.